brysonbw/nuxt-portfolio-website/posts/dev-discord-servers.md

 ## Rust
 [The Rust Programming Language](https://discord.gg/n2dSXhm4Kh)

-I love rust hahaha, still learning but the community is great and the discord is no different.
+I love rust hahaha, the community is great and the discord is no different.

 ## Solana + Anchor
 [Solana Tech](https://discord.gg/solana)